antero-software/terraform-aws-ssm-session-alerts/README.md

 ## What this module does

-- Creates an EventBridge rule that listens to SSM StartSession and TerminateSession API events coming from CloudTrail.
+- Creates an EventBridge rule that listens only to SSM StartSession API events coming from CloudTrail.
 - Deploys a Python AWS Lambda function that formats the event and posts a rich message to Slack via an incoming webhook.
 - Optionally enables enhanced logging to CloudWatch Logs (enabled by default, configurable via variable).

 ## Architecture

-CloudTrail → EventBridge (rule: ssm StartSession/TerminateSession) → Lambda (Python) → Slack webhook
+CloudTrail → EventBridge (rule: ssm StartSession) → Lambda (Python) → Slack webhook

 Resources created by this module:
 - CloudWatch Logs log group for the Lambda